 |Subsystem type||Model||Max Capacity||Max Cache||Connectivity|

-The various suppliers of enterprise disks are contrasted in the tables below.
-The first row explains why the factor might be important, the second row just presents the facts, which were correct at time of writing, March 2017.
+The various suppliers of hybrid flash/HDD enterprise disks are contrasted in the tables below.
+The first row explains why the factor might be important, the second row just presents the facts, which were correct at time of writing, April 2019.
 However I'd advise you to check with your salesperson for up to date details.

 |Internal Comms Architecture||See the previous page for an explanation of the various types of comms architecture|

 |Internal Bandwidth||How fast can data move inside the box?
 The numbers quoted are marketing figures, you won't really see these numbers in practice.
 See the Architecture section for more information.|